-The Designated Safeguarding Lead for Child Protection is: Mrs Louise Lovell
+The Designated Safeguarding Lead for Child Protection is: Louise Lovell

-The Deputy Designated Safeguarding Lead for Child Protection is: Mrs Christine Riley The nominated Link Safeguarding / Child Protection Governor is: Mr Steve Whittaker The nominated Governor for dealing with allegations against the Head Teacher is: Rev. Emma Williams
+The Deputy Designated Safeguarding Leads are: Christine Riley and Joanne Kenwright The nominated Link Safeguarding / Child Protection Governors are: Steve Whittaker and Rev. Emma Williams

+The nominated Governor for dealing with allegations against the Head Teacher is: Rev. Emma Williams

-Those trained in the role of EHAT Lead Professional are: Mrs Louise Lovell, Mrs Eve Stokes and Mrs Cathy Carlsen.
+Those trained in the role of EHAT Lead Professional are: Louise Lovell, Eve Stokes and Cathy Carlsen.